 Very easy sweet potato fries to make at home, and healthy too!
 Not just because these baked fries are made out of sweet potatoes, but that they are baked instead of deep fried.
-There is a way to like these baked sweet potatoes even if you do not like sweet potatoes!
-Click here to see the benefits of eating sweet potato fries.
-This sweet potato side dish recipe serves 6 people and is 197.32 kcal.
+Lots of seasoning involved!
+There is a way to like baked sweet potatoes even if you do not like sweet potatoes!

 This post may contain affiliate links.
 This means if you click on a link and purchase something, I may earn a small commission from it.

 For the people who do not like sweet potatoes:

 If you are worried about these tasting funny because they are made of sweet potatoes, don't worry!
 The thinner you cut the sweet potato fry, the more it tastes like a regular french fry!
 You can also season them according to your liking as well to give it a more desirable flavor if you are iffy on the sweet potatoes.
 I like my baked sweet potato fries cut super thin, but you can make them thicker if you want to if you're not scared of sweet potatoes.

 - Peel sweet potatoes - I peeled mine with a regular potato peeler.

 - Cut sweet potatoes - I slice mine like I would french fries, except I like my sweet potatoes thinner than regular fries.